Study Rooms Guidelines

 General Guidelines

-- All library study spaces may be reserved online, up to three days in advance.
+- All library study rooms may be reserved online, up to three days in advance.
 Same-day reservations will be honored pending availability.

-- Study spaces must be continually occupied by group members.
+- Study rooms must be continually occupied by users.
 Personal belongings must not be left unattended.

-- A group that reserves a study space has priority use of that space.
+- A user who reserves a study room has priority use of that room.

-- Each study space has a minimum and maximum group size.
-Please review the details for each space type below or when booking the space for specific group size requirements.
-Additional chairs may not be moved into the space to accommodate more people.
+- Each study room has a minimum and maximum capacity.
+Please review the details for each room type below or when booking the room for specific capacity requirements.
+Additional chairs may not be moved into the room to accommodate more people.

-- All group members must present a current MC ID or valid form of identification.
+- All users must present a current MC ID or valid form of identification.

-reserve a study space- Reservations may be made for a maximum of two hours per day.
-Groups are limited to one reservation per day.
-However, if additional time is needed and the room is not reserved for another group, one member from the same group can extend the reservation for an additional hour at the service desk at least 5 minutes before the original reservation time ends.
+reserve a study room- Reservations may be made for a maximum of two hours per day.
+Groups and individuals are limited to one reservation per day.
+However, if additional time is needed and the room is not reserved, the reservation can be extended for an additional hour at the service desk at least 5 minutes before the original reservation time ends.

 - Users must click the link in the confirmation email within two hours of submitting a request or the reservation will be canceled.

-- Reservations will be forfeited if the group fails to check in at the library service desk within 10 minutes after the reservation start time.
+- Reservations will be forfeited if the user fails to check in at the library service desk within 10 minutes after the reservation start time.

-- If the group checks out or vacates the study room late, a fine of $2 per hour, maximum $8, will be charged.
+- If the user checks out or vacates the study room late, a fine of $2 per hour, maximum $8, will be charged.

 Groups can work together without disturbing others in the library.